Visitors Center (Latter-day Saint): North Visitors' Center

 In 1968, the North Visitors' Center was dedicated as part of efforts to make the area more appealing to visitors.
 It contained several murals and displays with its main attraction being a copy of Thorvaldsen's Christus in a rotunda painted with a mural of the universe by Sidney King.
 Other murals included a reproduction and expansion of a mural depicting Christ's ministry from the New York World's Fair Mormon Pavilion by Sidney King.

 South Visitors' Center

 In 1978, the Bureau of Information building was replaced by the South Visitors' Center.

 Temple Square renovations

 In 2019, the Salt Lake Temple was closed for renovations.
 The new design was made to incorporate Temple Square and the Church Office Building plaza.
 The area adjacent to the Church Office Building was designed to be a "contemplative garden space."

+St. George Utah Temple

+The St. George Utah Temple Visitors' Center is located to the southeast of the temple.

 Tokyo Japan Temple

-The Tokyo Japan Temple Visitors' Center opened January 5, 2022 as part of a renovation of the Tokyo Japan Temple that began in 2017.
+The Tokyo Japan Temple Visitors' Center opened January 5, 2022 as part of the temple's renovation which began in 2017.
 The visitors center has two floors.
 The first floor gallery shows pictures of the inside of the temple and the second floor gallery is focused on the life and teachings of Jesus Christ.
-The annex that houses the visitors center also contains a chapel, a Mission Office, a Family History Center.
+The annex that houses the visitors' center also contains a chapel, a mission office, and FHC.